Electrical Engineering Undergraduate Assessment

 Program Educational Objectives

-Program education objectives (PEOs) are broad statements that describe what graduates are expected to attain within a few years of graduation.
+Program educational objectives (PEO) are broad statements that describe what graduates are expected to attain within a few years after graduation.
 The PEOs for the Electrical Engineering program are as follows.

 PEO 1: Graduates will succeed in pursuing their chosen career path.
-The primary indicator of success is that graduates will establish a reputation among their peers for engineering expertise and sound ethical judgment.
+The primary indicator of success is that graduates will establish a reputation for engineering expertise and sound ethical judgment.
 Other indicators of success include:

 1. Achieving professional advancement with increasing responsibility;